 I can tell you that I have benefited from a music or art group on an inpatient unit in the hospital many times.
-Some of my fondest memories from experiencing first episode psychosis in the hospital were singing and dancing to Stevie Nicks, at my request, when I could barely speak from word salad symptoms and was just a few moments away from being transferred to a higher level of inpatient care for unresolved psychosis.
-But I danced, and laughed, like the floor was on fire.
+Some of my fondest memories from experiencing first-episode psychosis in the hospital were singing and dancing to Stevie Nicks, at my request, when I could barely speak from word salad symptoms and was just a few moments away from being transferred to a higher level of inpatient care for unresolved psychosis.
+But I danced and laughed like the floor was on fire.

 I also want to suggest that therapists who practice traditional talk therapy, straight CBT (cognitive behavioural therapy) can continue to add new self-soothing and proven techniques to their toolkit.
 I am always encouraging my student therapists to do artwork, let their children dance in therapy.
 Yes, you read this right, just dance, when the time is right and fits the course of treatment.